| JAAF

 and ABS-CBN television news covered the story.

-Jim Lansdale of J-Aircraft adds:
+Jim Lansdale adds:

 Jim Long / AIR'TELL Publications & Research adds:

 "That the serial number appears in at least one Allied intelligence report.
-The name of the report is Japanese Aircraft Makers' Plates and Markings, Report No. 68, "Life of Japanese Combat Airplanes," 20 March 1945.
+Report No. 68, "Life of Japanese Combat Airplanes," 20 March 1945.
 This report listed 301 Japanese aircraft of various models in order to support a study of how long they lasted in combat.
 The writers of this report got their data from other intelligence documents, such as reports of field inspections of crashed Japanese planes.
-I don't have a copy of any other reports associated with No. 4262, juts this one listing in the cited report No. 68."
+I don't have a copy of any other reports associated with No. 4262, just this one listing in the cited report No. 68." [ Read Full Commentary ]

 Contribute